Last updated: 6 March 2026

 HMRC requires you to use software that connects to its systems via the MTD Application Programming Interface (API).
 The software must be able to:

-• Receive information back from HMRC (such as tax calculations)
+- Receive information back (such as estimated tax calculations)

 HMRC publishes a list of compatible software.
 Popular options for barristers include Xero, FreeAgent, and Sage.
-Your accountant can advise on the most suitable choice for your practice.
 Jack Ross can set up and manage the software for you as part of our personal tax return service.

 The 2026/27 Soft-Landing Period

-For the first year of MTD for ITSA (2026/27), HMRC has confirmed a soft-landing period.
+For the first year of MTD for ITSA (2026/27), a soft-landing period has been confirmed.
 During this year:

-• You will not receive penalty points for the first four quarterly updates if filed within the grace period
+- You will not receive penalty points for the first four submissions if filed within the grace period

-• You must still maintain digital records and submit quarterly updates – the soft-landing applies only to late filing penalties, not to the obligation itself
+- You must still maintain compliant records and submit updates – the soft-landing applies only to late filing penalties, not to the obligation itself

 Penalties for Non-Compliance